Conditions For Successful Helium Detonations In Astrophysical Environments: Discussion

 We find that for densities typical of WDs, the predominant element that is produced from burning is not necessarily $^{56}$Ni, and is more commonly an intermediate $\alpha$-chain element such as $^{44}$Ti.
-Since the detonation is quenched in such systems after propagating a distance comparable to $\xi_{\rm crit}$, the results of our simulations can be directly used to predict the nucleosynthetic yields resulting from blowouts at a given initial density $\rho$ (Figures \ref{fig:ni} and \ref{fig:ti}).
-For a candidate SN Ia resulting from a double-detonation model, a measure of the amount of $^{44}$Ti produced by the event, in combination with a measure of its peak brightness, which can be used to estimate the mass of $^{56}$Ni produced \citep{Ruiter:2013id} \citep[and thus the mass of the C/O core that exploded,][]{Sim:2010hl}, may be able to uniquely constrain the nature of the progenitor system.
+Similar to the blowout case presented in \citeauthor{Townsley:2012gz}, the detonation is quenched in such systems after propagating a distance comparable to $\xi_{\rm crit}$.
+Therefore, the results of our simulations may be used to approximate the nucleosynthetic yields resulting from blowouts at a given initial density $\rho$ (Figures~\ref{fig:ni} and \ref{fig:ti}), with the caveat that our setup does not account for the density gradient present in the blowout scenario.
+For a candidate thermonuclear transient resulting from a double-detonation model, a measure of the amount of $^{44}$Ti produced by the event, in combination with a measure of its peak brightness, which can be used to estimate the mass of $^{56}$Ni produced \citep{Ruiter:2013id} \citep[and thus the mass of the C/O core that exploded,][]{Sim:2010hl}, may be able to uniquely constrain the nature of the progenitor system.